BestTimesToVisit.com Logo

 money

 While credit cards are accepted in many tourist areas, always have some Dominican Pesos (DOP) on hand for smaller vendors, taxis, and local eateries.
-Exchange money at reputable exchange houses (casas de cambio) rather than at the airport for better rates, and avoid exchanging large amounts at hotels.
+Exchange money at reputable exchange houses (casas de cambio) or banks rather than at the airport, where rates are usually less favorable.

 transport

-For getting around Santo Domingo, consider using ride-sharing apps like Uber or Cabify; they're generally reliable and more affordable than traditional taxis.
-If you opt for a taxi, agree on the fare *before* you get in, as meters are rarely used.
+For getting around Santo Domingo, consider using ride-sharing apps like Uber or DiDi, which are generally reliable and more affordable than traditional taxis.
+If you opt for a taxi, agree on the fare *before* you start your journey, especially if it's not an official airport or hotel taxi.

 culture

 Embrace the relaxed pace of life, known as 'Dominican time.'
 Schedules can be flexible, so don't get frustrated if things run a little late.
-It's common for locals to greet each other warmly, so a friendly 'Buenos días' or 'Buenas tardes' goes a long way.
+A friendly 'Buenos días' or 'Buenas tardes' goes a long way in initiating conversations and showing respect.

 food